vshn/modsecurity-docker/README.md

 Most aspects can be configured using environment variables.
 For a full list of supported environment variables, see the [upstream documentation][upstream].
 We use the Apache Alpine image.

+### Extra configuration variables

+- `HEALTHZ_CIDRS` - CIDR from which requests to the `/healthz` endpoint should be whitelisted.
+  This should usually be set to your Kubernetes host subnet range.
+  Multiple CIDR ranges can be specified.
+  Example: `1.2.3.4/24,5.6.7.8/24`

 ## License